It’s okay to ‘maim’ my ‘name’ for I’m an inconsequential ‘thing’

 More than a century ago, they made the leap for Britain’s cold winters

-I don’t know their names, or the places they stayed, or their memories
+I don’t know their names, the places they stayed, or their memories

-But at least I’ve ‘something’ of “them” in Britain’s stately buildings
+But at least I have something of them in Britain’s stately buildings

-Here in the land of the ‘Cross’, I can journey into the past with ease
+Here in the land of the Cross, I can stare into the past and be redeemed

-It’s as if I never left that place we’ve all forgotten
+It’s as if I never left the place we’ve been made to forget

-And in the peace of a cavernous space, the good folk of Gandhara
+And I find in the peace of a cavernous space, the good folk of Gandhara